canonical/charmcraft/docs/reference/plugins/python_plugin.rst

 ------------

-This plugin creates a Python virtual environment in the ``venv`` directory of your charm using the version of Python included with your base, using the requirements files provided in the ``python-requirements`` keyword.
+This plugin creates a Python virtual environment in the ``venv`` directory of your charm using the version of Python included with your base and the requirements files provided in the ``python-requirements`` key.

 .. note::
    The python plugin prevents :command:`pip` from installing dependencies for the